loolabs/waterpark/.github/pull_request_template.md

 _Describe the problem or feature in addition to a link to the issues._

 ## Approach
-_How does this change address the problem?_
+_What are the possible approaches we can use to address the problem?_

+_What are the pros and cons of each approach?_

+_What approach are you choosing?
+Why?_

 ## Testing
 _How did you test your changes?_